patrcoff/blog/content/posts/so_what_is_an_api.md

 Notice how our 'docs' don't mention the `_add_two_numbers` function - this is an implementation specific function and the consumer shouldn't be using it!

-    Now let's switch hats, we're the user of this library and we're building a calculator app using some GUI framework for our given platform, but first, we're testing out the library just by printing some calculations to make sure we know how to use it.
+    Now let's switch hats, we're the user of this library and we're building a calculator app using some GUI framework for our given platform, but first, we're testing out the library just by 'printing' some calculations to make sure we know how to use it.

 We have read 'the docs' and know that we can use the `add_numbers` function to get the sum of a list of numbers, which we think will be useful in our calculator.